tamirgen/hidow/README.md

 - In addition, the user can update his selection by using the same quantity selector as on the Product Details page, and additionally, he can remove the item completely from the bag.

 - The bottom part of the page includes the total amount, delivery cost, the grand total, and 2 buttons.
-One bottom to get to the checkout ("SECURE CHECKOUT") and the other to "KEEP SHOPPING".
+One button to get to the checkout ("SECURE CHECKOUT") and the other to "KEEP SHOPPING".

 * **Checkout page**
 ------------------------------